 The Environmental Assessment of Plans and Programmes Regulations 2004 provide the statutory basis for undertaking the sustainability appraisal of plans.

 Purpose of Report

-To seek the views of the Overview and Scrutiny Committee on the West Dorset and Weymouth & Portland Local Plan Review: Issues and Options document prior to it being agreed, for the purposes of public consultation, by the Executive Committee and Council.
+To take forward the West Dorset and Weymouth & Portland Local Plan Review: Issues and Options document for approval by the Council, for the purposes of public consultation.

 Officer Recommendations